pattonsgirl/CEG2350/Labs/Lab08/LabTemplate.md

    - `n`:
    - `i`:
    - `w`:
-2. Steps to create a partition table and partition on `xvbd`
+2. Steps to create a partition table and partition on `xvdb`
 3. Partition table on `/dev/xvdb`
 ```
 Paste partition table information here